deeheber/Danielle-s-Blog/src/content/blog/builders-are-changing.md

 These are folks who use AI coding assistants such as Codex or Claude to plan, write, or review code.
 AI is a tool in their workflow, but it isn’t part of the system they’re creating.

-There are also people in traditionally non-engineering roles using the same tools.
-Think product managers, people in marketing, and customer service teams.
+There are also people in traditionally non-engineering roles using the same tools, like product managers, marketers, and customer service teams.
 Sometimes they use these tools to write code without fully understanding what the code is doing.

 My opinion: this is fine for a proof of concept.
 It can be a quick way to test an idea and learn whether it’s worth pursuing.